Colesberg Bank: Operations

 The first record of operations is recorded for 15 July 1861 and a total of £2,384.5.4 in bills were presented before the board for discount.

-Operating hours were set from 10 o’clock am. 'till 3 o’clock pm during the week and from 9 'till 1 o’clock on Saturdays.
+Operating hours were set from 10 o’clock a.m. until 3 o’clock p.m. during the week, and from 9 o'clock a.m. until 1 o'clock p.m. on Saturdays.

 Bank notes

-An initial run of bank notes were printed by Saul Solomon & Co., Printers in Cape Town and a £5 pound cancelled note signed by R Thomson and R.A.
+An initial run of bank notes were printed by Saul Solomon & Co., Printers in Cape Town and a £5 cancelled note signed by R. Thomson and R.A.
 Green, issued on 24 October 1861 is known to exist at the Gallery and Heritage Centre - Standard Bank of South Africa in Simmonds Street Johannesburg.

 Other notes include a rare £4 note issued on 30 January 1862 and signed by Thomas Draper Jr. and R.A.
 Green as well as a £5 note signed by C.W.
 Mathews and Thomas Draper Jr. on 23 January 1862.
 The latter notes were printed by William Brown & Co.
-Sc 40 & 41, Old Broad St. London who were represented locally by Ewan Christian of Cape Town.
+Sc 40 & 41, Old Broad St. London, who were represented locally by Ewan Christian of Cape Town.

-Between 1822 and 1891 the issue by firms and individuals of notes for less than Rds.50 or £3.15.0 was forbidden by law which led to several Private Cape Banks issuing £4 pound notes as the smallest denomination.
+Between 1822 and 1891 the issue by firms and individuals of notes for less than R50 or £3.15.0 was forbidden by law which led to several Private Cape Banks issuing £4 pound notes as the smallest denomination.

 Other known locations where notes are kept include the MuseuMAfricA in Johannesburg and the Institute of Bankers of South Africa.

 Incorporation

-The Colesberg Bank was incorporated into the Standard Bank of South Africa in 1863 with five Standard Bank shares with £25 paid for twelve Colesberg Bank shares with £10.
+The Colesberg Bank was incorporated into the Standard Bank of South Africa in 1863 with five Standard Bank shares worth £25 paid for twelve Colesberg Bank shares worth £10.
 This was at a premium of 3s.
 4d. per share.